-Building on the progress that we have made in these sectors, we engaged McKinsey, which is a globally recognized firm, to help identify additional opportunities and to expand on our track record for business development, creating new jobs and contributing to community development.
+Building on the progress that has been made in these sectors, we engaged McKinsey, which is a globally-recognized firm to help identify additional opportunities and to expand on our track-record for business development, creating new jobs, and contributing to community development.

-As acknowledged by McKinsey, a key ingredient in realizing these goals is for government, business and educational institutions to work collectively to ensure that the right skills mix is available.
-We need to align the needs of business with workforce qualifications.
+As acknowledged by McKinsey, a key ingredient in realizing these goals is for government, business, and educational institutions to work collectively to ensure that the right skills-mix is available.
+We need to align the needs of businesses with workforce qualifications.